Tuesday, July 21, 2009

 This time, the feeling was even stronger, this must urgently become the common right of all humanity.
 While some temporary restrictions on personal mobility may be called for, it is imperative that we do not forget the vision of a world without borders.
 It is obviously unacceptable that “nationality”, a completely arbitrary category that people are simply given at birth, should dictate so much.

-We must resist these waves of Newspeak and together work to protect the fundamental values that we again find to be in peril.
+We must resist these waves of Newspeak and instead work to protect the fundamental values that we again find to be in peril.

 Labels: